justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/20-quotas.markdown

 # Quotas

-Resource quotas are the maximum number of resources available for that DXP Cloud project.
-Usually, quotas are set during the initial sales process; customers can then allocate their resources according to their various needs.
-(For example, a production environment might be allocated more CPU cores and instances while a dev environment might have fewer cores.)
+Quotas are the maximum number of resources available for a given DXP Cloud project.
+Administrators may configure services and environments to use resources according to project need.
+(For example, a production environment may be allocated additional CPU cores while a dev environment might have fewer cores.)

 When a project reaches any of its resource quotas, it is important to note that _the production environment will not be affected_.
-However, there will be other *temporary* loss of some functionality depending on which resource.
-For example, reaching the quota for 20 custom domains means administrators cannot create a new domain, while reaching the memory quota could generate out of memory errors and a deployment might fail.
+However, there will be *temporary* loss of some functionality depending on which resource has reached the pre-determined quota.
+For example, reaching the quota for 20 custom domains means administrators will be unable to create a new domain.
+Reaching the memory quota could generate out of memory errors and a deployment might fail.
+[Real-time Alerts](../06-manage-and-optimize/04-real-time-alerts.markdown) can be configured to to ensure that users are notified before they reach a resource quota.

-The only exception is when [auto-scaling](./03-auto-scaling.markdown) has been enabled.
-When auto-scaling is enabled, reaching certain thresholds are not counted against the set quota.
+When [Auto-scaling](./03-auto-scaling.markdown) is enabled, reaching certain thresholds will not count against pre-determined quotas.

-The following resources have set quotas:
+The following resources are governed by quotas:

 * CPU
 * Memory